towhidrazu/Awesome_Chocolate_business_performance_dashboard-Power_BI/README.md

 # Awesome_Chocolate_business_performance_dashboard-Power_BI

-## This dashboard was designed and developed under partcipation of a competition organized by chandoo.org.
-Dataset was provided as part of the competition.
+## This dashboard was designed and developed under participation of a competition organized by chandoo.org.
+The dataset was provided as part of the competition.

 ![Awesome Chocolate Dashboard](https://github.com/towhidrazu/Awesome_Chocolate_business_performance_dashboard-Power_BI/blob/main/Awesome%20Chocolate%20Dashboard.jpg)

-In this project I developed a dynamic and interactive dashboard in Power BI of a fictitious company named 'Awesome Chocolate' who sales chocolate products across the globe.
+In this project I developed a dynamic and interactive dashboard in Power BI of a fictitious company named 'Awesome Chocolate' which sells chocolate products across the globe.

 Acknowledgement: The dataset used here was provided by chandoo.org under the competition.